john-science/python_for_scientists/classes/17_testing_projects/lecture_17.md

  * Does every single function or method produce the results I want for typical inputs?
  * What about for edge cases?
- * Every time I make a change to the code, how can I check that I didn't break something else?
+ * When I make a change to the code, how can I be sure I didn't break something elsewhere in the code?

 A logical follow-up question will be: